peteroupc/peteroupc.github.io/colorgen.md

 - `REFL(wl)`, `LIGHT(wl)`, and `CMF(wl)` are arbitrary functions further described later.
 All three take a wavelength (`wl`) in nanometers (nm) and return the corresponding values at that wavelength.
    (_See also note 1 later in this section._)
-- `REFL(wl)` models the **reflectance or transmittance curve**. `REFL` returns the value of the curve at the wavelength `wl`; the value can be 0 or greater and, with the exception of fluorescent or optically brightened materials, 1 or less.
+- `REFL(wl)` models the **reflectance or transmittance curve**. `REFL` returns the value of the curve at the wavelength `wl`; the value is 0 or greater and usually 1 or less.
+(For optically brightened and other photoluminescent and fluorescent materials, the curve can have values greater than 1.)
 If `REFL` is `PerfectWhite` (below), then the tristimulus values calculated are the _adopted white_ (and are those of the light source itself).
 - `LIGHT(wl)` models a **light source's SPD**; it returns the source's relative intensity at the wavelength `wl`.
 Choices for `LIGHT` include&mdash;
     - a CIE daylight illuminant such as the D65 or D50 illuminant (see the [Python sample code](https://peteroupc.github.io/colorutil.zip) for implementation),
     - the blackbody spectral formula given in "[Color Temperature](#Color_Temperature)", and